 ‘You helped out with those kids last week.
 Maurice said you were really good.’

-‘Maurice said you showed one of them to carve.
+‘He said you showed one of them how to carve.
 Whatever that is.’

 I was getting sucked in again.
-‘Well, yes I did.
-But I’ve never taught anyone on my own.
+‘Well, yes I did, but I’ve never taught anyone on my own.
 I wouldn’t know where to start.
-I just ski on my own after work.
-After I’ve cleaned the toilets, remember?’
+I just ski on my own after work.’

 ‘I told you to turn it off and come for a drink.’

 ‘Exactly.
 You’re good with people.
 Better than you think.’

 I still didn’t like this; I’d learnt to ski by trial and error and I had no idea if I was doing it right.
 ‘What went wrong then, with her husband showing her?
 Did she hurt herself?’

 ‘No, I don’t think so, but she did end up crying.
 Remember how cold it was yesterday?
 Well apparently she felt stiff and clumsy in all the layers and couldn’t stand the helmet and goggles, let alone the face mask.
 She couldn’t hear properly and just felt stupid, in her own little goldfish bowl, while he shouted away at her from the other side of the slope.’
 She stopped.
 ‘Are you ok, Neil?
 You’ve gone really red.’